Diocese of Grenoble-Vienne: Plague and schism

 In 1348, the Black Plague reached the valleys of the Dauphinate, setting off unrest among the inhabitants.
 The principal victims of their fears were the Jews.
 The authorities did not move to protect the Jews, and instead the Dauphin Humbert actually encouraged the disorders.
 Many were massacred and despoiled of their property.
 In the city of Grenoble, 74 Jews were arrested, given trials, and condemned to be burned alive at the stake.

 On 30 March 1349, the childless Humbert II of Viennois, the last of the Dauphins, sold his territory to Charles, the eldest son of the Duke of Normandy.
 The Dauphiné acquired a governor, a chancellor, and a parliament.

 Humbert was named titular Latin Patriarch of Alexandria by Pope Clement VI on 3 January 1351, and was the consecrator of Bishop Rodolfe de Chissé of Grenoble on 23 February 1351.

 in the Great Western Schism (1378–1417), France and Savoy chose to support the Avignon Obedience and its pope, Robert of Geneva, who was related to both ruling families.
 As Clement VII, he sought to lessen the civil discord which had enveloped Grenoble by transferring Bishop Rodolphe de Chissé (1350–1380) to the diocese of Tarentaise.
 He then appointed the papal Auditor Causarum François de Conzié (1380–1388).
-Conzié spent little time in Grenoble, due to his duties at thRoman Catholic Archdiocese of Arlese Roman Curia in Avignon, where he was named Chamberlain of the Holy Roman Church in 1383.
+Conzié spent little time in Grenoble, due to his duties at the Roman Catholic Archdiocese of Arlese Roman Curia in Avignon, where he was named chamberlain of the Holy Roman Church in 1383.
 When he was promoted to the archdiocese of Arles, Pope Clement replaced him with the Benedictine monk Aymon de Chissé (1388–1427).